0xProject/swap-demo-tutorial/README.md

 > **Note**
-> 📣 After May 8, 2023, all API requests without an API key will return an error.
+> 📣 All API requests require a 0x API key.
 Legacy code examples may contain requests without API keys.
 Follow [this guide](https://0x.org/docs/introduction/getting-started) for how to get a live API key and use it for any 0x products.

 # How to Build a Simple Token Swap DApp using the 0x Swap API